What to Do If Your Business Loan Application Was Declined

 If you can prove that you have exhausted all other financing options, you may be eligible for help from the government.
-The U.S. Small Business Association has several programs to help entrepreneurs obtain funding through commercial banks by acting as a guarantor on SBA loans.
+The SBA has several programs that supply entrepreneurs with funding.
+They partner with commercial banks, who act as a guarantor on SBA loans.

-However, owners should note that business credit scores still matter when seeking a SBA-backed loan.
+However, owners should note that business credit scores still matter when seeking an SBA-backed loan.
 You typically require at least a 140 out of 300 to qualify for a 7(A).

 6. Find Another Way

-If you’re unable to obtain funding from a financial institution, it may be time to start looking for angels.
-Outside cash do not necessarily come from institutional investors, either.
+If you’re unable to obtain funding from a financial institution, it may be time to start looking for angel investors.
+Outside cash don’t always come from lenders or financing institutions, either.
 Consider asking for loans from wealthy friends or family.
-They are more likely to trust you, and be willing to invest in a concept that lenders or other financial backers are reluctant to pursue.
+They are more likely to trust you and could be willing to invest in your business, even if financial institutions aren’t.

-Conclusion: If Your Loan Application Was Declined, Don’t Get Discouraged
+Conclusion: If Your Business Loan Application Was Declined, Don’t Get Discouraged

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.